Bachelor’s in Counseling Program Guide

 Many prospective students find the process of choosing the right bachelor's in counseling program difficult or overwhelming.
 Start by making a list of the criteria most important to you before you start your search.

 Some factors to consider include program length, cost, accreditation, and location.
 Also think about more specific program characteristics, like curriculum, classes, specializations, internships, practicums, and final projects offered or required.
 Some students consider an internship requirement essential to gain practical experience.
 Other students lack the time or interest to enroll in a program with too many out-of-class demands.

 If you want to specialize in a particular area of counseling, find a program that offers that concentration.
 If you cannot find a counseling degree with your concentration, look for programs offering classes related to your interests.
 The variety and number of courses available varies substantially by program.

 The completion time for a degree can influence the decision for some students, particularly working professionals who want to complete a program as quickly as possible.
-Some counseling degrees, particularly those online, offer a fast-track option that lets students take more credits each term.
+Some counseling degrees, particularly those online, offer an accelerated program option that lets students take more credits each term.
 Also, see if your program offers courses year round.
 Conversely, some students with jobs and other responsibilities prefer a program that offers the flexibility to take fewer courses when life gets busy.